json-api/json-api/format/index.md

 object.
 The data object **MUST** contain at least a `type` member.

-> Note: The `type` member is required throughout requests and responses in JSON API for consistency.
-Picking and choosing when it is required would be confusing; it would be hard to remember when it was required and when it was not.
-In this case, it may be required when `POST`ing to an endpoint representing heterogeneous data.
+> Note: The `type` member is required throughout requests and responses in JSON API.
+There are some cases, such as when `POST`ing to an endpoint representing heterogenous data, when the `type` could not be inferred from the endpoint.
+However, picking and choosing when it is required would be confusing; it would be hard to remember when it was required and when it was not.
+Therefore, to improve consistency and minimize confusion, `type` is always required.

 For instance, a new photo might be created with the following request: